 Boston Book Festival 2020

 Grass lawns are not what they seem.
 The green turfs of our residential neighborhoods are shamed for polluting our waterways and requiring lots of water.
-Troubles come instead from our application of fertilizers (chemical or organic), pesticides and herbicides.
+Troubles come instead from our application of fertilizers, pesticides and herbicides.

 By stopping the chemicals from above and letting the diverse ecosystems organize beneath, networks of fungi, bacteria and soil animals can thrive on the liquid carbon pushed out by grass.
-Nothing sequesters CO2 out of the atmosphere better than grass.
+Nothing sequesters CO2 out of the atmosphere better than the grasses. prairie grass, salt marsh grass, and most ubiquitous, lawn grass.

 Why Modifying Your Lawn Care Practices Will Do More to Abate Climate Change than Changing Your Car for a Hybrid